 One fascinating feature is a clock made in 1732 by Isaac Nickalls of Wells-next-the-Sea.
 The clock mechanism drives two clock faces.
 One face appears on the west wall of the tower and has just an hour hand.
 The other face appears inside the tower, facing the nave.
 It was placed so that only the preacher could see it and time the length of his sermons.

-Over the piscina in the south wall is a 14th century consecration crosses, one of a dozen crosses painted when the church was first dedicated in the 14th century.
+Over the piscina in the south wall is a 14th-century consecration cross, one of a dozen crosses painted when the church was first dedicated in the 14th century.

 At the east end of the south aisle is a Russian icon depicting Christ with St John the Baptist.
 The icon has a peculiar provenance; it was taken from a ruined house in Turkey by a British soldier during WWI.
 When he returned home the soldier felt guilty for his theft, and donated the icon to the church.